We are not saying what you are doing is wrong But...

 - Faith based organisations

-This course takes drug and alcohol awareness to another level by giving its learners the unique opportunity to explore the life of a user by not only viewing the generic aspects of drug and alcohol dependency, but also discuss and explore society’s view on the matter and what makes a user remain locked in their compulsive behaviour, it will also help learners to gain true awareness of the issue by seeing through the eyes of the user for the first time.
+These two day intensive or four day exploratory courses, aimed at professional workers takes drug and alcohol awareness to another level by giving its learners the unique opportunity to explore the life of a user by not only viewing the generic aspects of drug and alcohol dependency, but also discuss and explore society’s view on the matter and what makes a user remain locked in their compulsive behaviour, it will also help learners to gain true awareness of the issue by seeing through the eyes of the user for the first time.

-Within this new, innovative highly interactive one day course you will be trained by qualified practitioners who have struggled with the challenges of dependency; you will learn from a module which combines the generic aspects of drugs and alcohol training with insightful and thought-provoking perceptions of the user.
+Within this new, innovative highly interactive course you will be trained by qualified practitioners who have struggled with the challenges of dependency; you will learn from a module which combines the generic aspects of drugs and alcohol training with insightful and thought-provoking perceptions of the user.
 This awareness course will also cover the indispensably interconnected family issues which arise when there is a user in the family.

 To raise the awareness and personal development of learners to the complex issues and challenges a user has to face, this course will investigate, examine, discuss and even role play these topics and more….